till/kube-event-alert-fork/README.md

 }
 ```

 The payload supports the slack incoming webhook integration.
+You can customize the text by editing `resources/notifier.tpl` and rebuilding `kube-event-alert`.